altfatterz/altfatterz.github.io/_posts/2020-01-02-schema-evolution-with-confluent-registry.md

 {"first_name":"Kasia"}
 ```

-Now if we check the `kafka-avro-console-consumer` should have received the data.
-In the [kafka-topics-ui](http://localhost:3030/kafka-topics-ui/#/) we can see that the `mytopic` topic was created and the data is inside the topic in `avro` data type.
+Now if we check the `kafka-avro-console-consumer` it should have received the data.
+In the [kafka-topics-ui](http://localhost:3030/kafka-topics-ui/#/) we can see that the `mytopic` topic was created and the data inside the topic has `avro` data type.

 ![kafka-avro-console-producer](/images/2020-01-02/kafka-avro-console-producer.png)

-If we send the wrong field name or wrong data type for the field value we get an error
+If we send the wrong field name or wrong data type as the field value we get an error:

 ```bash
 {"name":"Zoltan"}